 Global warming deniers imperil us all by impeding efforts to change human activities that are causing climate change.
 Increasingly they don't even try to offer alternative scientific explanations, their response is reactionary, it is merely political and alarmist: global warming is a communist plot.

 The scientific research keeps coming in to help us understand what is happening -- and what is happening in front of our very own eyes keeps showing us the predicament we are in and how much it will ultimately cost us and our children and grandchildren.

 The speed and extent of current global warming exceeds any similar event in the past 2,000 years, researchers say.

 They show that famous historic events like the "Little Ice Age" don't compare with the scale of warming seen over the last century.

+The research suggests that the current warming rate is higher than any observed previously.
 The scientists say it shows many of the arguments used by climate sceptics are no longer valid. ...

 "This provides strong evidence that anthropogenic (human induced) global warming is not only unparalleled in terms of absolute temperatures but also unprecedented in spatial consistency within the context of the past 2,000 years."

 Global warming skeptics sometimes say rising temperatures are just another naturally occurring shift in Earth’s climate, like the Medieval Warm Period of the years 800 to 1200 or the Little Ice Age, a period of cooling that spanned from roughly 1300 to 1850.